rksg/ayush-test/Locale.md

     }
     ```

-4. Use `IntlSingleton` for usage outside of React
+4. Use `getIntl function` for usage outside of React

     Check the [IncidentTable services -> transformData method](apps/analytics/src/components/IncidentTable/services.ts) for usage outside of React.